What is moment in physics?

 L = I * ω

-The above relationship can be transformed as mentioned at https://en.wikipedia.org/wiki/Angular_momentum as follows:
+The above relationship can be transformed according to what is mentioned at https://en.wikipedia.org/wiki/Angular_momentum as follows:

 L = r * p